milesgwood/milesgwood.github.io/pages/finance/taxes.md

 - No new property to report
 - 2019 Gross sales 59596

+I paid a 50$ check to Cville for having a business over 5k in income.

 # Why am I an S-corp

 S corps are pass through entities.
 A pass-through entity is a special business structure that is used to reduce the effects of double taxation.
 Pass-through entities `don't pay income taxes at the corporate level`.
 Instead, corporate income is allocated among the owners, and income taxes are only levied at the individual owners' level.